-Don’t be fooled by the cheapness and lack of aesthetics with the Quanum FPV goggle set.
+Don’t be fooled by the cheapness and lack of aesthetics with the Eachine EV800 goggle set.
 If you want to get into FPV experience flying for cheap, this is a great goggle to get.
-Please note that this goggle does not come with a receiver, camera or power, so you’ll have to get those on your own.
+Please note that this goggle does not come with a camera so you’ll have to get those on your own.

 Overall, a very nice entry level FPV goggles if you are a beginner.
 These goggles are also perfect to be used as an auxiliary goggle for co-pilots, especially if it is too bright outside for a standard screen.

-This has to be our favorite cheap, entry level goggle in the best FPV goggles list.
-If you are beginner willing to spend a couple more, we recommend going for these over the Quanum DIY goggle.
-It also comes with an RP-SMA antenna, a 2S LiPo battery and has a built in receiver.
+This has to be our favorite relatively cheaper, entry level goggle in the best FPV goggles list.
+If you are beginner willing to spend a couple more, we recommend going for these.
+It also comes with two antennas and DVR support!

-Unlike the Quanum goggle, the VR-007 is not a DIY kit, so it works straight out of the box.
-It is also far more aesthetically pleasing to look at and more comfortable to wear.
+It is also far more aesthetically pleasing to look at and more comfortable to wear in comparison to the EV-800

-Just like any other goggle at this price range, don’t expect to be able to do competitive drone racing with these, but it comes with some handy features such as a customizable eyeglass.
+Just like any other goggle at this price range, don’t expect to be able to do competitive drone racing with these, but it comes with some handy features such as one-key recording/playback.

 And if you are an intermediate or pro level flyer, you could pay a bit more to get far better quality goggles.
-Nevertheless, we have listed one FPV goggle we think is decent in this price range:
+Nevertheless, we have listed an FPV goggle that is slightly better than the Fatshark V3:

 An excellent goggle at the higher end of the price range.
-Though not as powerful as the Dominator V3 or HDV2, the Altitude V3 is excellent if you want to get into more competitive style FPV flying and/or if you want to get an amazing immersive experience.
+Though not as powerful as the Dominator HD3 or HDO, the Commander V1 is excellent if you want to get into more competitive style FPV flying and/or if you want to get an amazing immersive experience.
 This is the reason why we have included this in our best FPV goggles list.

 It has excellent build quality, decent resolution, IPD adjustable and a modular receiver bay.
 The field of view (32 degrees) is also great for flying.
-Unlike the dominators, the altitude V3 actually come with a 5.8 receiver and antenna which justifies it price.
+It comes with DVR capabilities and two receivers are also included in the box, which justifies the price

-The Dominator V3 is where things start to get into the realm of the “awesome”.
+The Dominator V3 is quite similar to the Aomway Commander, although a bit toned down.
+We decided to include it in this guide because of the popularity of this model.
 An excellent goggle and certainly one of the best FPV goggles out there if you are willing to pay for it.
 It has a very nice resolution and every feature that a high end goggle is supposed to have.
 FPV racing wins and immersive experience?
 You’ll get it all with this google.
 This ought to be the top goggle in our best FPV goggles list.

 The only downside to the goggle is that it comes at a 16:9 aspect ratio while most board cameras come at a 4:3 aspect ratio, so you MIGHT feel like the images are a bit squished out.
 Nevertheless, it is something you can get used to and it is very flyable.
 Also if you are using an aerial photography specific drone, the cinematography effect is a bonus!

-Sitting at the top of the peak, the Fat Shark Dominator HDV2 is supposed to be the one of the best FPV goggles you can get.
+Sitting at the top of the peak, the Fat Shark HDO is supposed to be the one of the best FPV goggles you can get.
 That is, if you can afford it.
-It comes with an almost similar display screen and resolution (800x600) to that of the Dominator V3 (NOT HD), but with much more field of view (50 degree angle) which increases your immersive experience.
+It comes with 720p XGA display and a much wider field of view (37 degree angle wide) which increases your immersive experience.